Surfer’s Memorial Tribute: Honoring Lost Loved Ones with a ‘Last Wave’

 In just a few weeks, Fischer heard from dozens, then hundreds, and then thousands of people: parents who had children who had always wanted to learn to surf or loved the ocean or those with loved ones who took bike rides near the water or who took walks on the beach.
 “There was so much connection to the ocean.
 There were people whose last dying wish was to make it there and they never got a chance to do that.
 In that moment, I committed myself to ensuring that those dreams were realized,” Fischer explained.

-The ‘One Last Wave Project’ is Born
+The Birth of the ‘One Last Wave Project’

 A Community of Grievers